Avner Cohen Casa Chabad: Origins of the Cascais Chabad house

 Despite having a strong Jewish tradition, Portugal was one of the few countries in Europe without a Chabad house.
 The establishment of the Chabad house in Cascais can be traced back to the arrival in Portugal in 2006 of an American student, Eli Rosenfeld, to conduct research on the history of Judaism in Portugal in the 15th century, in which he identified around 40 rabbis who lived in Portugal before and at the beginning of the Inquisition.
 This led, in 2018, to the publication of a book Vozes Judaicas de Portugal (Jewish Voices from Portugal), with contributions by Marcelo Rebelo de Sousa, the president of Portugal and by the mayor of Cascais.

 In 2010, Rosenfeld was appointed as the shaliach, the Chabad-Lubavitch emissary to Portugal.
 In the same year the Portuguese Chabad organization was founded, known as Rohr Chabad Portugal in acknowledgement of financial contributions from the Rohr family from New York City.
 Rosenfeld settled in Cascais, where there is a sizeable Jewish community, and approached the Mayor of Cascais for assistance with finding a permanent home for the organization.
-In July 2016, the municipality of Cascais agreed to allocate a plot of land in the Casa da Guia area of Cascais for a nominal rent and the Avner Cohen Casa Chabad, dedicated by the Cohen family, was opened in 2020.
+In July 2016, the municipality of Cascais agreed to allocate a plot of land in the Costa da Guia area of Cascais for a nominal rent and the Avner Cohen Casa Chabad, dedicated by the Cohen family, was opened in 2020.

 The total area is 5,000 m2, with the building being 1,000 m2.
 There is a sensory garden of 2,080 m2.
 The main atrium is dedicated to Rabbi Isaac Aboab of Castile, who died in Porto.
 The establishment of the Chabad house caused controversy amongst some of the local residents who wanted the land, which had been exchanged by the municipality with the Catholic Church for other land, to be used as a park.
 In September 2017, more than a hundred residents demonstrated against the construction of the centre and there was a further demonstration in February 2018.